 Arne Nilsson running his Gransel site from Sjulsmark

-while Perseus works OK.
-I will add an external
+Perseus works OK.
+I will add an external antenna and hopefully

 Per Eriksson running his Öland site from Malmö

-Södra Möckleby is located in the Southern part
+station in Södra Möckleby is located in the Southern part of the

 Christoph Ratzer running his remote mountain site from near the festival city of Salzburg, Austria